UNOsan118/Future-Engineers-2023/schemes/mobility/README.md

 The drive mechanism does not simply connect the drive motor and tires, but uses differential gears.
 This mechanism is made from a combination of LEGO parts and can be easily reproduced.
 The motor and tires can be assembled in a few simple steps.
-The Sanukitec.net website (https://sanuki-tech.net/micro-bit/lego/tricycle-differential-gear/) was used as a reference for the assembly.
+We used Sanuki Tech Net's [website](https://sanuki-tech.net/micro-bit/lego/tricycle-differential-gear/ )as a reference for assembly.

 <img src="./images/differential_gear1.png" width="45%">    <img src="./images/differential_gear2.png" width="45%">